Fuel filter change on a 2005 or 2006 VW Jetta TDI (pumpe duse engine)

 Safety disclaimer - you are working with open fuel lines and fuel vapors when you change the fuel filter!
 Make sure that there are no sources of ignition, spark, or open flames near the car or where fuel vapors could reach.
 Work only in a well ventilated area where any fuel vapors can be immediately evacuated and if fuel is spilled, clean it up before you continue working.
 Although diesel vapors are not as flammable as gasoline vapors at room temperature and pressure (as seen in the video below at the 1:00 minute mark - it's a demonstration only, do not try that yourself!), you still want to comply with all cautions in your factory service manual.
 Wear eye protection at all times when working on your car.
 See the TOS Agreement for the full legal disclaimer.
 Diesel fuel will melt asphalt and rubber lines on your car so clean up any spills immediately.
 Make sure to use gloves because diesel fuel has a strong odor and you don't want it soaked into your hands.

 The key should be off and the engine should not be running.
-Wrap a rag around the filter housing to soak up any fuel.
+Wrap some rags around the filter housing to soak up any fuel.
 Some diesel fuel will spill out and it's bad for asphalt and rubber parts.
+Here is a video showing the basics, please read all the notes here as well and ask any questions in the forum.

 There are 5 T30 torx screws holding the filter housing and 1 torx screw for the bleed point in the middle.
 Loosen the bleed screw to help release any pressure and then remove all 5 torx screws to remove the cover.
-If you fuel filter doesn't have a bleed point then ignore that part.
+If your fuel filter doesn't have a bleed point then ignore that part.
 If the torx screws are tight, don't risk stripping them.
 Put a drop of PB blaster or other penetrating lubricant around the screw heads and tap the screw to let it penetrate for a while.
 Then try again.
+Their torque is only about 2 ft-lbs so it's common to have overtightened screws.

 Some fuel will splash out when you remove the top.
-Again, you should have a rag to catch the spilled fuel.
+Wipe up any spills.

 The top part (the cap) has fuel lines connected to it.
 The bottom part is the canister.
-Some have tabs (pull them towards the up and towards the rear of the car, yellow arrow below) holding it down and some have 3x 10mm bolts (visible below) holding it down.
+Some have tabs as shown below (pull them towards the up and towards the rear of the car, yellow arrow below) holding it down and some have 2x 10mm bolts and a nut (also visible below) holding it down.
+If you have to loosen the bolts, the left one only has to be loosened because the filter housing has a gap to allow it to move.
+The middle one has to be removed.
+The nut also has to be removed.

 Slowly pry the old filter straight up with two flat screwdrivers.
-It's clamped down and pulling it by hand usually results in it popping out and fuel spilled everywhere.
+It's clamped down and pulling it by hand usually results in the filter popping out and fuel spilling everywhere.
 Always wear eye protection at all times when working on your car.

 If you have a narrow mouth filter, it's closed on one end so there's no column on the inside.
 Remove the old filter and replace.